-The Corporation assists in the development and growth of the College through property acquisitions and facilities management.
+The Trenton State College Corporation (the Corporation) assists in the development and growth of the College through property acquisitions and facilities management.
 The New Jersey Board of Higher Education approved the Corporation on April 15, 1988, in accordance with the Public College Auxiliary Organizations Act, P.L.
 1982.
 Additional information about the Corporation is presented in note 16 to the financial statements.

-During fiscal year 2018 the College incurred \$312 in rent and related expenses paid to the Corporation for usage of space in homes owned by the Corporation.
+During fiscal years 2019 and 2018 the College incurred \$365 and \$312, respectively, in rent and related expenses paid to the Corporation for usage of space in homes owned by the Corporation.
 In addition, the College reimbursed the Corporation for expenses associated with the maintenance of College owned properties.
-As of June 30, 2018 there were outstanding payables of \$107 due to the Corporation relating to these expenses.
+As of June 30, 2019 and 2018 there were outstanding payables of \$202 and \$107, respectively, due to the Corporation relating to these expenses.

 Additionally, the Corporation pays the College for the portion of salaries and benefits of College employees who perform functions for the Corporation and any expenses applicable to the Corporation.
-This amounted to \$378 as of June 30, 2018, of which \$38 was due to the College as of June 30, 2018.
+This amounted to \$389 and \$378 as of June 30, 2019 and 2018, of which \$72 and \$38 was due to the College as of June 30, 2019 and 2018, respectively.

-The Corporation purchased student housing facilities in order to provide additional housing for the College's students.
-During fiscal year 2018 the College reimbursed the Corporation for expenses incurred while maintaining the Transfer Housing facilities plus a management fee.
-The expenses reimbursed to the Corporation for Transfer Housing during fiscal year 2018 \$130.
+The Corporation purchases and maintains student housing facilities in order to provide additional housing for the College's students.
+During fiscal years 2019 and 2018, the College reimbursed the Corporation for expenses incurred while maintaining the Transfer Housing facilities plus a management fee.
+The expenses reimbursed to the Corporation for Transfer Housing during fiscal years 2019 and 2018 were \$190 and \$130, respectively.